 After inquiring, “Where is a Social Security office near me?”
 Residents wonder about the additional services that the SSA offers.
 Often, prospective benefits recipients seek to submit an application for a particular benefit that the administration provides such as Medicare.
 However, they may not be aware of the other service that they can find at these offices.
 Continue reading below to learn about finding an SSA office and discover the variety of services offered at each branch.

-Finding a Social Security Office
+How to Find a Social Security Office

 A Social Security office can be located using two primary methods.
 Residents can either conduct an online search or call the SSA.
 Read below to learn about these two methods in greater depth.